Skip to main contentArrow Right

 What is customer SSO?

-Core components typically include:
+Core components of customer SSO solutions include:

-How do single sign-on solutions work?
+How do the best SSO solutions work?

 SSO lets users authenticate once and securely access multiple connected applications.
 Instead of managing separate credentials for each app, users sign in through a trusted identity provider (IdP), which verifies their identity and issues a token recognized by all connected services.